noaione/yuusha-shoukan-ln/sources/v06/chapter5.md

 [Tsk~]

 Seriously, Fate-san’s vigorousness is really bad for my heart...
-Or rather, could you not try making your breasts peek out of the waters!!?!
-I know you’re doing that on purpose, so could you just stop!!?!
+Or rather, could you not try making your breasts peek out of the waters?!
+I know you’re doing that on purpose, so could you just stop?!
 Thereupon, Fate-san comes quite close to me, holding the tray with the bottle of hot sake in her hand.

 [Here, Kai-chan.
 I’ll pour some to you.]